dogweather/repo-health-check/README.md

 # Repo Health Check

-Analyze a project: Is it well managed?
+A completely client-side browser-based repo analyzer: Is it well managed?
 Does it want help? **Does it _accept_ help?**

 [The Issues](https://github.com/dogweather/repo-health-check/issues) show the